Foundation (novel series): Later sequels and prequels

-In 1981, Asimov was persuaded by his publishers to write a fourth book, which became Foundation's Edge (1982).
+In 1981, Asimov was persuaded by his publishers to write a fourth novel, which became Foundation's Edge (1982).

-Four years later, Asimov followed up with yet another sequel, Foundation and Earth (1986), which was followed by the prequels Prelude to Foundation (1988) and Forward the Foundation (1993), published after his 1992 death.
+Four years later, Asimov followed up with another sequel, Foundation and Earth (1986), which was followed by the prequels Prelude to Foundation (1988) and Forward the Foundation (1993), published after his 1992 death.
 During the two-year lapse between writing the sequels and prequels, Asimov had tied in his Foundation series with his various other series, creating a single unified universe.
-The basic link is mentioned in Foundation's Edge: an obscure myth about a first wave of space settlements with robots and then a second without.
+The basic link is mentioned in Foundation and Earth: an obscure myth about a first wave of space settlements with robots and then a second without.
 The idea is the one developed in Robots of Dawn, which, in addition to showing the way that the second wave of settlements was to be allowed, illustrates the benefits and shortcomings of the first wave of settlements and their so-called C/Fe (carbon/iron, signifying humans and robots together) culture.
 In this same book, the word psychohistory is used to describe the nascent idea of Seldon's work.
 Some of the drawbacks to this style of colonization, also called Spacer culture, are also exemplified by the events described all the way back in 1957's The Naked Sun.

-The link between the Robot and Foundation universes was tightened by letting the robot R. Daneel Olivaw - originally introduced in The Caves of Steel - live on for tens of thousands of years and play a major role behind the scenes in both the Galactic Empire in its heyday and in the rise of the two Foundations to take its place.
+The link between the Robot and Foundation universes was tightened by letting the robot R. Daneel Olivaw – originally introduced in The Caves of Steel – live on for tens of thousands of years and play a major role behind the scenes in both the Galactic Empire in its heyday and in the rise of the two Foundations to take its place.

-Asimov Foundation series novels

-The plot of the seven novels follows the series in-universe chronology, not the order of publication.
-After many years as a trilogy comprising Foundation, Foundation and Empire, and Second Foundation, the series was expanded with two prequels and two sequels.